Abdulrehmanba01/Abdulrehmanba01.github.io/index.md

     VI) Xamarin Android and Mono

-More information on how to use can be found at the **MSDN Portable Class Libraries documentation**.
+More information on how to use can be found at the **MSDN Portable Class Libraries documentation**

 #### Installation

 You need to do some installation before you can use the **ICGAPIVerify.Standard ** library in a new project.

- ** 1. Create new project ** : Right click on the current solution from the solution explorer and choose
+ 1. Create new project: Right click on the current solution from the solution explorer and choose
   > Add -> New Project